Abstract 2Abstract 7

 Traditional data analytics tools and business intelligence platforms often can’t meet the challenge.
 This is due to several factors:

-- Traditional BI solutions rely on historical data, transforming them into business insights across dashboards.
-Because of the reliance on historical data, BI tools miss a predictive component.
+• Traditional BI solutions rely on historical data, transforming them into business insights across dashboards.
+Because of the reliance on historical data, BI tools lack a predictive component.

 These drawbacks leave room for a solution that better meets users’ needs.

-By going beyond traditional BI techniques, decision intelligence effectively meets these challenges.
-Unlike previous generations of analytics tools, decision intelligence platforms can ingest, integrate, and make sense of all an organization's data assets through techniques including entity resolution and graph analytics, while applying predictive analytics through AI to deliver contextual recommendations and insight.
-This eliminates blind spots and establishes a comprehensive, situational understanding on which to base decisions.
+Unlike previous generations of analytics tools, decision intelligence platforms can ingest and integrate all of an organization's data assets.
+They use advanced techniques like entity resolution and graph analytics to eliminate blind spots and create a complete, situational understanding for better decision-making.

-In our increasingly complex world, the ability to quickly make sense of data from a multitude of sources and perspectives is a superpower.
+In our increasingly complex business environment, the ability to quickly make sense of data from multiple sources and perspectives has become a competitive advantage.
 Decision intelligence is the key to unlocking that power.

 Decision intelligence provides organizations with a powerful new capability for managing risk and driving better business outcomes.
 By allowing them to finally maximize the value of their data assets, it unlocks a number of transformative benefits.